Ferdinand III, Holy Roman Emperor: Commander in chief

-After Wallenstein's assassination, Ferdinand III personally took command over the Imperial army on 2 May 1634, supported by the generals Gallas and Piccolomini, the military adviser Johann Kaspar von Stadion and the political adviser Obersthofmeister (Lord Chamberlain) Maximilian von und zu Trauttmansdorff.
-He achieved his first major military successes in July 1634 by regaining the city of Regensburg, which had been captured and occupied by the Swedes in November 1633.
+After Wallenstein's assassination, Ferdinand III personally took command over the Imperial army on 2 May 1634 and was supported by the generals Matthias Gallas and Ottavio Piccolomini, the military adviser Johann Kaspar von Stadion and the political adviser Obersthofmeister (Lord Chamberlain) Maximilian von und zu Trauttmansdorff.
+He achieved his first major military successes in July 1634 by regaining the city of Regensburg, which had been captured and occupied by the Swedish Empire in November 1633.
 In August 1634, the city of Donauwörth was recaptured, which had been occupied by Sweden since April 1632.
-In September 1634 these successes were surpassed by the decisive victory in the Battle of Nördlingen, a joint effort with the help of the Spanish forces under Cardinal Infante Ferdinand.
+In September 1634, those successes were surpassed by the decisive victory of the Battle of Nördlingen, a joint effort with the help of the Spanish forces under Cardinal Infante Ferdinand.

-As a consequence, the Swedes lost control over Southern Germany and retreated to the North.
-Ferdinand gained wider political influence, even if his personal contribution in Nördlingen was rather limited.
-His influence increased further after the fall of the powerful Imperial minister Hans Ulrich von Eggenberg, who had domineered the politics of Ferdinand II.
-In 1635 Ferdinand worked as Imperial commissioner in the negotiations for the Peace of Prague, as he tried to persuade the prince electors to adopt the idea of concerted warfare.
-He also advocated the inclusion of the still reluctant Protestant estates into the peace process.
+As a consequence, the Swedes lost control over southern Germany and retreated to northern Germany.
+Ferdinand gained a wider political influence even if his personal contribution in Nördlingen had been rather limited.
+His influence increased further after the fall of the powerful Imperial minister, Hans Ulrich von Eggenberg, who had domineered the politics of Ferdinand II.

+In 1635, Ferdinand III worked as Imperial commissioner in the negotiations for the Peace of Prague, as he tried to persuade the prince electors to adopt the idea of concerted warfare.
+He also advocated the inclusion of the still-reluctant Protestant estates into the peace process.
 Even after the resignation of the supreme command, Ferdinand continued to occupy himself with theoretical military issues.
 Raimondo Montecuccoli later dedicated one of his works to him.

 Sovereign rule

 Wartime reign

-Ferdinand III was elected King of the Romans at the Diet of Regensburg on 22 December, 1636.
-Upon the death of his father on 15 February 1637, Ferdinand became Emperor.
-His political adviser Trauttmansdorff advanced to the position of Prime Minister of Austria and Chief diplomat, but was replaced by Johann Ludwig von Nassau-Hadamar in 1647 as his health had begun to deteriorate.
-Trauttmansdorff was succeeded as Obersthofmeister by the later Prime Minister Johann Weikhard of Auersperg who also taught the royal heir Ferdinand IV.
+Ferdinand III was elected as king of the Romans at the Diet of Regensburg on 22 December 1636.
+Upon the death of his father on 15 February 1637, Ferdinand became emperor.
+His political adviser Trauttmansdorff advanced to the position of Prime Minister of Austria and chief diplomat but was replaced by Johann Ludwig von Nassau-Hadamar in 1647 because of health, which had begun to deteriorate.
+Trauttmansdorff was succeeded as Obersthofmeister by the later Prime Minister Johann Weikhard of Auersperg, who also taught the royal heir, Ferdinand IV.
 Unlike his father, Ferdinand III employed no spiritual counsellor.

-By the time Ferdinand became Emperor, vast sections of the imperial territories had been absolutely devastated by two decades of war.
-The population was completely exhausted and massively diminished, countless people were impoverished, disabled, sick, homeless, many had lost their families and had abandoned all moral standards.
-Ferdinand did not endeavour to continue the war.
-But the momentum of the war, the political circumstances and his reluctance to act prevented a quick end to the war.
-Any hope to make early peace with France and Sweden did not materialize.
+When Ferdinand became emperor, vast sections of the imperial territories had been absolutely devastated by two decades of war.
+The population was completely exhausted and massively diminished; countless people were impoverished, disabled, sick or homeless; and many had lost their families and had abandoned all moral standards.
+Ferdinand did not endeavour to continue the war, but the momentum of the war, the political circumstances and his reluctance to act prevented a quick end to the war.
+Any hope to make early peace with France and Sweden did not materialise.